idealparable/BibleQ/DidLazarusWriteJohn.md

 (S excludes P.)

 A and E (all and none; mnemonic affirms and excludes) are "universal" types of premises.
-Keep that term in mind; this is key here to why we have a fallacy with the argument that John "can't" be the disciple known to Caiaphas.
+Keep that term "universal" in mind; this is key here to why we have a fallacy with the argument that John "can't" be the disciple known to Caiaphas.

 3: Some S is P = I-Type.